-At December 31, 2020 the Company had \$4.8 million (2019 - \$7.9 million) in cash and cash equivalents.
-The Company has also supplied \$0.6 million (2019 - \$0.6 million) of irrevocable standby letters of credit issued by a Canadian chartered bank.
+At December 31, 2021 the Company had \$1.3 million (2020 - \$4.8 million) in cash and cash equivalents.
+The Company has also supplied \$0.6 million (2020 - \$0.6 million) of irrevocable standby letters of credit issued by a Canadian chartered bank.
 The Company backs the letters of credit with investments which have been recorded on the financial statements as restricted cash.
 The Company does not include restricted cash in its working capital when analyzing its liquidity requirements.
-As well, at December 31, 2020, the Company is required to spend \$4.1 million on qualifying expenditures to fulfill its obligations under its flow-through commitments.
-Due to the global COVID-19 pandemic, the Government of Canada has announced legislation to extend the expenditure period for incurring qualifying expenditures (to fulfill obligations under flow-through financing commitments) by one year.
-The Company is monitoring this legislation and the impact this and any other COVID-19 related proposals may have on the Company and the Company's flow-through commitments.
+As well, at December 31, 2021, the Company is required to spend \$1.0 million on qualifying expenditures to fulfill its obligations under its flow-through commitments.